LivTel/Skycam-SkyMine/README.md

 [Mawson et al.](http://adsabs.harvard.edu/cgi-bin/bib_query?arXiv:1305.0573)
 refactored into Python.

-# Running the pipeline.
+# Installing

 You will first need to edit etc/pipe/pipeline.ini and etc/pipe/PW\_LIST accordingly.
 The pipeline is then invoked from the wrapper script src/run_pipe.py.

+You will need to make sure you have a catalogue and output database installed/running.
+See the db/ and cat/ folders for more information regarding this.

+If using the USNOB catalogue, you will need to build the query_usnob binary.
+This can be done from the src/ folder with:

+`make usnob`

+# Running the pipeline

 For a description of available runtime options:

 `[rmb@rmb-tower src]$ python run_pipe.py --h`